|Distance||4 miles roundtrip|

 Now, what exactly is a cordwalk?
-As you can see in the picture at the top of the page, it looks almost the same thing as a boardwalk except the boards are strung together with a long steel cable (the cord) that is then staked into the sand, rather than the boards being nailed together and cemented into the ground.
+As you can see in the picture below, it looks almost the same as a boardwalk except the boards are strung together with a long steel cable (the cord) that is then staked into the sand, rather than the boards being nailed together and cemented into the ground.
 This flexible design is perfect for the sandy environment that constantly changes with the wind and rain.

 Dogs are permitted on leash as long as they do not stray from the cordwalk, and they are prohibited on the Creeping Juniper Nature Trail that connects to the cordwalk.
 Pets are allowed at the beach north of the Sanderling Nature Centerly only.
 This pet area map shows where you may bring your dog.
 While most young kids aren't up for a 4 mile hike up and down dunes, you can easily shorten the hike to make it family friendly: the northern section of cordwalk between the northernmost parking lot and the nature center is a 1 mile roundtrip hike and the Creeping Juniper Nature Trail is a 0.5 mile loop.
 This trail is not maintained in winter.
 I went on the Saturday afternoon of Labor Day weekend, and the park was much less crowded than you'd expect for somewhere with such a nice sandy beach.
 You will encounter others on the hike, but if you are patient it is easy to take pictures of the dunes without a group of strangers in them.